 Can I use a CMRA in the U.S. if I live in another country?

-Yes, you can use an American-based CMRA even if you’re a resident of another country.
+Yes, you can use an American-based CMRA service even if you’re a resident of another country.
 Proof of address will still be required, though, even if it shows you live outside the U.S.

 Will I need to update Form 1583?